FortinetCloudCSE/azure-202-advanced/content/2_Chapter-Two/2_2-azure-vwan-resources.md

 - **Hub route table:** You can create a virtual hub route and apply the route to the virtual hub route table.
 You can apply multiple routes to the virtual hub route table.

-In this workshop the student will use these resources to help create network traffic and route to the FortiGate NVAs.
+These resources are used to manage network traffic and route to the FortiGate NVAs.

 **Continue to Chapter 2 - Task 3: FortiGate NVA Support for vWAN**